Natural language search

 Automate data curation with slices

 After populating filters in Catalog, you can save these filters as a slice of data.
-When you save a filter as a slice, you will not need to populate the same filters over and over again.
-Also, slices are dynamic, so any new incoming data row in Catalog will show up in the relevant slices.
+When you save a filter as a slice, you will not need to populate the same filters repeatedly.
+Also, slices are dynamic, so any new incoming data row in Catalog will appear in the relevant slices.

-Read through the following resources to learn how to take action on the filtered data.
+Read the following resources to learn how to take action on the filtered data.